-Geophilosophy is a spatial concept that will be applied as a supplement to the geographical regional-geographical forms 2.
-As a philosophical concept, geophilosophy was created by 10 point of view, Tampio (2014), Protevi (2010), Parr (2010), and others wrote about their work.

-Central Balkans 1, its political-geographical evolution and the variability of about it by Woodward (2017), Bonta (2010), Peet (1998), and others.
-All these authors 14 emphasize the importance of the book A Thousand Plateaus (2013).
-A form of new 15 materialism with a politicized "philosophy of differences" was successfully developed, and in 16 which the meaning of geophilosophy is created through the superposition of layers of thought.
-17
+Abstract- Geophilosophy is a spatial concept that will be applied as a supplement to the geographical method, with the aim of better understanding the historical-geographical conditionality in the Central Balkans1, its political-geographical evolution and the variability of regional-geographical forms2.
+As a philosophical concept, geophilosophy was created by Deleuze and Guattari (1995) at the end of their scientific careers.
+From their philosophical point of view, Tampio (2014), Protevi (2010), Parr (2010), and others wrote about their work.
+This concept also has its geographical dimension, and significant results have been written about it by Woodward (2017), Bonta (2010), Peet (1998), and others.
+All these authors emphasize the importance of the book A Thousand Plateaus (2013).
+A form of new materialism with a politicized "philosophy of differences" was successfully developed, and in which the meaning of geophilosophy is created through the superposition of layers of thought.
+Although indications of geophilosophy can be recognized in Nietzsche's works, and the whole concept can be interpreted as a philosophical aspect of geographical (geological) processes, this concept has a far more complex meaning (poststructuralism).